- Your Business in China

 - Our Top Guide per Market

 Consumers in China generally seek for multiple kinds of goods that stand out from the average one.
-Although the fascination for everything dealing with luxury is still a current issue, there’s a high possibility that it have reached the “breakpoint” mode : expensive and apparently outstanding luxury goods are not coveted as ardently as we are used to see.
-Showing off is not an interesting option anymore, as long as society and technologies’ fast pace are ongoing since decades.
+Although the fascination for everything dealing with luxury is still a current issue, there’s a high possibility that it has reached the “breakpoint” mode: expensive and apparently outstanding luxury goods are not coveted as ardently as we are used to seeing.
+Showing off is not an interesting option anymore, as long as society and technologies’ fast pace are ongoing for decades.

 Valuable high-end products are still meaningful for Chinese consumers, they seem to be more wise and thoughtful around the significance of buying “smart” while targeting fashionable items, not necessarily out of reach, to showcase their specificities and uniqueness to others and their roundabouts.

 Differentiation has always been the most desired aspect that people hold dear, that’s why being “fashionable”, “cool”, “outstanding” is not only mere behaviors but also the credo of modernity.
 Quality over high-pricing is a newly adopted mindset for these Mainland consumers, the user-experience and reputation of the branding, goods that can shape their personality and individuality are more appreciated.

 The proof results in data and numbers: a slight slowdown has been perceived in China’s market revolving around the whole luxury market in 2015, a drop of 2% with an amount estimated between 110-115B RMB.
 Fashion men’s wear, watches of all kind and leather goods are what mostly the main strengths of the Mainland China luxury, which growth strategy needs to be redefined through a more tailored and localized marketing impact, knowing that Branding is not that crucial.
 Luxury watches like Rolex is still quite purchased by many consumers, not at an incredibly fast pace though, more willing to trade down for less and buying more, high-end quality expectations included.